-In fact, blackberries rank as one of the top 10 highest-antioxidant foods, according to the ORAC score assigned by the USDA.
-With an ORAC score of 5,347, these tiny fruits deliver a powerful punch of antioxidants with each bite, helping you fight disease, boost immunity and maintain premium health.
+In fact, blackberries rank as one of the top 10 highest-antioxidant foods, according to its ORAC value.
+With an ORAC score of 5,905, these tiny fruits deliver a powerful punch of antioxidants with each bite, helping you fight disease, boost immunity and maintain premium health.
 (19)

 Just one cup of these delicious berries (15–16 blackberries) contains about: (20)